Sponsor Toolkit World Maker Faire New York 2017

 Using your Maker Faire Portal

-Login to the Maker Faire Portal at any time to edit the Maker Faire Entry information if needed and access company staff entry passes and attendee tickets.
+Log in to the Maker Faire Portal at any time to edit your Maker Faire entry information.
+Closer to the event when prompted, you can obtain your staff entry passes and attendee tickets there.

 Promote Maker Faire